Franz Rumpler: Biography

 He was the son of Johann Baptist Rumpler (1807–1876), a wood carver, and brother of Johann Rumpler, the Younger (1845–1918), a wood sculptor.
 His first lessons came from his father.
 After displaying unusual talent, he was sent to Vienna for further study, at the age of fifteen, and received several prizes for his work.

-He attracted the attention of Cardinal Friedrich Prince zu Schwarzenberg and, with his financial support, was able to study at the Academy of Fine Arts with Eduard von Engerth.
+He attracted the attention of the Catholic Cardinal, Prince Friedrich of Schwarzenberg and, with his financial support, was able to study at the Academy of Fine Arts with Eduard von Engerth.
 From 1871 to 1875, he made several study trips to Italy.
 During this time, he also took lessons from Hans Makart.
 He made another study trip to France in 1879.

 During the 1890s, he served as a Professor of history painting at the Academy.
 His students included Moritz Coschell, Josef Floch, Wilhelm Victor Krausz, Koloman Moser and Josef Stoitzner.
 In 1897, he held his largest exhibition, with over 230 works, and was named an honorary citizen in his hometown of Tachau.